 In New Hampshire, a 2019 bill calling for the creation of an independent redistricting commission — a widely supported method to prevent partisan gerrymandering — was passed by the state legislature with bipartisan support.
 However, Gov. Chris Sununu unexpectedly vetoed it when it reached his desk.
 Notably, former Wisconsin Gov. Scott Walker, who is now fighting efforts to expand ballot access across the country, was publicly active in New Hampshire at the eleventh hour.

-American Oversight worked with a client in New Hampshire to file an open records request asking for the governor’s communications with groups known to be working to restrict voting rights and promote partisan redistricting, including the American Legislative Exchange Council and the National Republican Redistricting Trust.
+American Oversight is advising a New Hampshire resident who filed an open records request asking for the governor’s communications with groups known to be working to restrict voting rights and promote partisan redistricting, including the American Legislative Exchange Council and the National Republican Redistricting Trust.
 This request and the office of the governor’s subsequent rejection are available here.
-American Oversight plans to fight the rejection to ensure transparency on this issue.

 “Americans’ access to the ballot was under threat long before COVID-19,” said Austin Evers, executive director of American Oversight.
 “Politically motivated polling place closures and relocations, voter roll purges, and gerrymandering are an ongoing threat to the elementary principles of our democracy.
 It is imperative the public understand how their right to vote is being undermined or neglected.
 From Florida to Georgia to Texas, and now to Wisconsin and New Hampshire, we are going to ensure state officials are working to protect the vote, not constrict it.”